 Please see the Centre for Reasoning pages for further information on the Centre.

 Evidence seminars.
-These tend to focus on evidence, mechanisms and methods for causal discovery.
+These tend to focus on the epistemology and methodology of current science, mathematics and medicine.
 These normally take place weekly.
-Please contact Veli-Pekka Parkkinen if you would like to attend.
+Please contact Jon Williamson if you would like to attend.

 Workshops and Conferences